You want smart political talk without the meltdowns?

 Yeah, I mean, I have to say, you know, it's interesting.

-We were talking about this, and unfortunately for people on the right, you know, we have a lot of common sense, we have a lot of respect, and we have seen just like you were saying with you know Vivek earlier, whether it's Ron DeSantis or Vivek or um Jonathan Turley or Alan Dershowitz, you know, these are people who are not, you know, hardcore conservatives.
+And we have seen, just like you were saying with, you know, Vivek earlier, whether it's Ron DeSantis or Vivek or Jonathan Turley or Alan Dershowitz, you know, these are people who are not, you know, hardcore conservatives.

-These are people that are, you know, level headed and would love to hate Donald Trump.
+These are people that are, you know, level-headed and would love to hate Donald Trump.

-And all of them are saying the same thing, which is that, you know, pardon the pun, but to be this is as trumped up as it gets.
+And all of them are saying the same thing, which is that, you know, pardon the pun, but to be, this is as trumped up as it gets.

 And we had tent cities and open borders and deaths by fentanyl.